 b.
-Global Fixed Income - Enhanced Yield
+Global Fixed Income - Enhanced yield

-This strategy is only available for clients whose calculated or chosen risk profile is at least Balanced and who can invest at least USD 10 million or EUR 5 million.
+This strategy is only available for Clients whose calculated or chosen risk profile is Balanced or Growth and who can invest at least USD 10 million or EUR 7 million.
 This strategy is managed in a dynamic manner.
-It principally but not only invests in fixed or floating debt instruments of companies, governments (sovereign and quasi-sovereign), and supranational entities, of Investment Grade and High Yield Quality whose registered office may be in both developed or emerging countries.
-The strategy can have a majority of its assets invested in the High Yield category.
-Compared to standard bonds, "high yield" bonds may offer better return on investment to compensate for a higher balance sheet risk or business risk of the issuer.
-Interest and credit rate derivative instruments may also be used extensively.
-The strategy may be exposed to less liquid segments of the bond market.
-It may be invested up to 10% in private debt instruments which are illiquid and not tradable on exchanges.
-In addition to direct bonds, the bank may entrust the management of a minority share of the strategy to other managers in the event that a specific segment of the bond market meeting the need for diversification of the strategy would require expert knowledge.
+It principally invests in fixed and floating debt instruments contracted by companies, governments, and supranational entities, and are denominated in the reference currency of the strategy.
+It may sometimes invest in bonds in local currency on a hedged or unhedged basis.
+Overall, this strategy seeks to obtain a positive total return and to maximise the adjusted return of the risk.
+Strategically, it seeks to maintain an average Investment Grade quality (BBB), but it may tactically overweight high yield bonds in order to benefit from attractive valuations when these are present.
+In such cases, the average rating may be in the "High Yield" category.
+Compared to standard bonds, "High Yield" bonds may offer a better return on investment to compensate for a higher balance sheet risk or business risk of their issuer.
+Interest and credit rate derivative instruments may also be used.
+In addition to direct line bonds, the manager may decide to entrust the management of a minority share of the strategy to other managers in the event that a specific segment of the bond market meeting the need for diversification of the strategy would require expert knowledge not directly available at Bordier.